 Blender or food processor

-- Blend half the basil with the nuts, cheese, and garlic: Combine half of the basil with the nuts, cheese, cloves, and salt in a blender or food processor.
-Blend continuously until the ingredients are finely chopped.
+Blend half the basil with the nuts, cheese, and garlic.
+Place 1/2 of the basil in a food processor fitted with the blade attachment or blender.
+Add the nuts, cheese, garlic, and salt and process or blend until the ingredients are finely chopped.

-- Blend in the rest of the basil: Scrape down the sides of the bowl and add the rest of the basil.
-Blend until a uniform paste has formed.
-Scrape down the sides of the bowl as needed.
+Blend in the rest of the basil.
+Scrape down the sides of the bowl or pitcher and add the remaining basil.
+Process or blend until a uniform paste has formed, stopping and scraping down the sides of the bowl or pitcher as needed.

-- Stream in the olive oil: With the blender running, stream in the olive oil.
+Stream in the olive oil.
+With the motor running, stream in the olive oil.
 Less olive oil will make a paste good for spreading on sandwiches and pizzas; more will make a sauce better for pastas and stirring into soup.
-Scrape down the sides of the bowl and continue blending as needed until the olive oil is emulsified into the basil and the pesto looks uniform.
+Scrape down the sides of the bowl or pitcher and continue blending as needed until the olive oil is emulsified into the basil and the pesto looks uniform.

-- Taste and adjust: Taste the pesto and add more salt, garlic, nuts, or cheese as needed to taste.
+Taste and adjust.
+Taste the pesto and add more salt, garlic, nuts, or cheese as needed.

-- Store your pesto: Pesto will darken and brown very quickly, but will still be tasty and fresh for several days.
-For best appearance, use it right away.
-If storing, store it in the smallest container possible and thoroughly press the pesto to eliminate air pockets.
-Pour a little olive oil over the surface, cover, and refrigerate for up to a week.
+Storage: Store pesto in the smallest container possible with the smallest top surface area and thoroughly pack it in to eliminate air pockets.
+Pour a thin layer of olive oil over the surface or press a piece of plastic wrap directly onto the pesto, cover, and refrigerate for up to 1 week.
 Pesto can also be frozen for several months.